TomaszKandula/TokanPages/README.md

 ### Development environment:

 Replace `set_env` with connection strings of choice.
 Please note that `DbConnect` points to a main database (local development / production), and `DbConnectTest` points to a test database for integration tests only.
+Application migarte and seed tests data when run in development mode, however, for integration tests, test database must be already up.

 ### Database migration